Skip to content

 Returns

-When present, return type of an assembly function attempts to capture relevant values from the resulting stack after the function execution and possible stack arrangements.
-When not present, however, assembly function does not take any values from the stack.
+When present, the return type of an assembly function attempts to capture relevant values from the resulting stack after the function execution and possible stack arrangements.
+When not present, however, the assembly function does not take any values from the stack.

 When present, an assembly function’s return type attempts to grab relevant values from the resulting stack after the function execution and any result arrangements.
 If the return type is not present, however, the assembly function does not take any values from the stack.